Twin tail: Notable twin-tail aircraft

+While twin tails were common in early aircraft, such as the Wright Flyer and Farman MF.7, they usually only had rudders -- no vertical stabilizer.
+The modern use of twin tails emerged in the mid-to-late 1930s with planes like the Lockheed 12, Lockheed Electra, Beechcraft 18 and ERCO Ercoupe.
+Significant World War II military aircraft with twin tails include the Consolidated B-24 Liberator, Handley Page Halifax, Avro Lancaster, Messerschmitt Bf 110, and P-38 Lightning.

-Significant aircraft with twin tails include the Consolidated B-24 Liberator, Handley Page Halifax, Avro Lancaster, and P-38 Lightning.
-The arrangement is not limited to World War II-era aircraft, however.
-Many fighter aircraft, like the Grumman F-14 Tomcat, McDonnell Douglas F-15 Eagle, Sukhoi Su-27, MiG-29, and Fairchild Republic A-10 Thunderbolt II, make use of twin tail configurations, as do civilian and cargo designs like the Antonov An-14, Antonov An-22, Antonov An-28, Antonov An-38, Antonov An-225, Beechcraft 18, Beriev Be-12, ERCO Ercoupe, Short 330, Rutan Long-EZ and SpaceShipOne.
+Many later fighter aircraft, like the Grumman F-14 Tomcat, McDonnell Douglas F-15 Eagle, Sukhoi Su-27, MiG-29, and Fairchild Republic A-10 Thunderbolt II, make use of twin tail configurations, as do civilian and cargo designs like the Antonov An-14, Antonov An-22, Antonov An-28, Antonov An-38, Antonov An-225, Beriev Be-12, Short 330, Rutan Long-EZ and SpaceShipOne.

 The V-22 Osprey uses a twin tail arrangement.